R2Northstar/NorthstarWiki/docs/installing-northstar/using-northstar/gamemodes.md

 Survivors are infected when killed.

-## Frontier War

-Destroy the enemy's harvester and protect your own.

 ## Amped Killrace

 Get kills to increase the length of your killrace.
 Collect the flag to start it.
 Set the record to win.